 How to Deal with One Sided Friendships

 Sometimes it’s gradual.
 Like, she doesn’t respond for awhile, but then all of a sudden she wants to meet for coffee, texts you, and is generally in your life.
 That’s confusing, so you never know where you stand because you then text to set up the next coffee date and never hear back!
 The worst?
 When she wants to know why you didn’t tell her you were going through a hard time.
 Maybe because you didn’t think you were currently friends?

 You don’t have to be mean or start a fight.
 Since these people can be hard to get in touch with, you may have to email or text.
 I wouldn’t suggest this with a coworker or someone you have to see on a regular basis – you probably don’t have a one sided friendship with someone you see on a regular basis.
 You might not like them, but that’s different.
 But, for like an old college friend or someone you have to go out of your way to see, technology is helpful.

 You might save your friendship if you don’t attack her.
 I mean, you’ve been trying to be friends with the other person, so there is probably something you like about her.
 I have done everything from apologizing for bothering her (which I honestly felt like I was doing) to flat out telling the other person to just stop offering advice because she isn’t my friend if she only talks to me on her own terms.
 Or even, as a generic example, “Are we friends?
 The way you _________ (don’t respond, don’t accept my invitations, ignore me, fill in the blank), communicates that we aren’t friends.”

-- Decide what you want.
 Do you want to salvage the friendship?
 Maybe just letting her know that it’s one sided is a wake up call for the other person, so she realize she’s been selfish.
 If she’s been going through something personal, but didn’t feel comfortable telling you, that’s her prerogative, but at least you will know where you stand.
 You don’t need to pour your soul out to someone who won’t confide in you.

 Sometimes friendships end.
 A lot of times, they fade out.
 That hurts.
 I think that hurts more than a friendship “break-up,” since you don’t quite get closure.
 I always wonder what is wrong with me.
 Why was I not good enough to be considered a good friend?
 Why didn’t I get included in invitations?
 What can I do better with my next friend?
 Will I ever get another friend?